How to Organize Your Kitchen Cabinets

-Are you starting to feel the spring-cleaning bug kicking in?
+Are you starting to feel the new season-cleaning bug kicking in?
 The project list can get long fast, and you may be trying to figure out where in your house to begin.
 If the kitchen is on that list, then we have some great tips to share to organize, optimize and maximize your cabinets and drawers no matter what size your kitchen may be.

 From making existing space more functional to rediscovering what’s been hiding in the back of your cabinets, it doesn’t take long to realize why reorganizing and decluttering your kitchen (and just in general) is a worthwhile effort that reaps long-lasting benefits.
 Being organized means you can see what you actually have, so you’re less likely to buy multiples of things (saving you money and more clutter).
 You'll save time and effort cooking and meal prepping when you make pots, pans and utensils easy to access.
 Cleaning up and putting things away will be much easier when everything has a dedicated cabinet or drawer spot for it.
 Best of all, it’s cathartic; being more organized gives you a greater sense of control and peace.
 Feng shui is a real thing!

 So if you’re ready to reorganize, here are five steps to help you get there.

 Step 1: Declutter, Donate or Ditch